timosalm/tap-spring-developer-workshop/workshop/content/exercises/caching-and-circuit-breaking.md

     @EnableCaching
 ```

-For the REST call to the product service, caching can be added to the related method with the `@Cacheable` annotation and a name for the associated cache.
+First lets add a cache for the HTTP request to the product service.
+We can do this by adding `@Cacheable` to the `fetchProducts` method.
+Within the `@Cachable` annotation we specify a name for the cache, in this case `Products`.

 ```editor:insert-lines-before-line
 file: ~/order-service/src/main/java/com/example/orderservice/order/ProductService.java
 line: 13